valhuber/python-rules-examples/README.md

 which explains the concepts of rules, as well being used for development of `python-rules`.

-This project focuses on the practicalities of installation and configuration, by including 2 (unrelated) samples:
+Here we focus on the practicalities of installation and configuration, with 2 (unrelated) samples:
 * `nw` (same as in [python-rules](https://github.com/valhuber/python-rules))
 * `banking`